 How To Get Full Value For Your Solar Home

-In the past year, I have had homes sell for more than the area non-solar homes and in the same amount or even less time.
+In the past two years, I have had homes sell for more than the area non-solar homes and in the same amount or even less time.
 There are seven key steps as a solar Realtor that I take to make sure that the solar panels add value to the home.

 7 Steps to Added Value for Solar Homes